hyper-expanse/hyper-expanse.github.io/content/spec/labels.md

 To separate the parts use `:<space>`, where there is a space after `:`.

+A colon, `:`, MUST NOT be used elsewhere in a label.

 Example: `type: defect`

 In this example, `type` is the category, while `defect` is the additional metadata.